National Congress of Chile: Dictatorship 1973-1990

 On 13 September 1973, the Government Junta of Chile dissolved Congress.

 During the last years of the Pinochet regime, the current building of Congress was built in the port city of Valparaíso, some 140 km west of the country's capital, Santiago.
 This new building replaced the Former National Congress Building, located in downtown Santiago.

 Transition to Democracy

 Between 1989 and 2013, elections in Chile were carried out following a binomial voting system, which was prescribed in 1980 during the Military dictatorship of Chile.

 The binomial system was considered by most analysts as the main constitutional lock that prevented completion of the Chilean transition to democracy.

+Procedure

+Sessions

+Congress operates through plenary sessions and committees, in accordance with the Constitution and the rules of each chamber.